viant/neatly/README.md

 1 ..
 010 -> would '0' left pad an index to 3 digits
 1 ..
 00100 -> would '0' left pad an index to 5 digits.

-'${tag}' is also special reserved keyword which expands to the current object tag.
+**$tag**  expands to the current object tag.

+**$tagId** expands to current root object Name if specified, followed by object tag, object tag index, and subpath if specified.

 ### Data delegation and loading external resources use case